lyteword/chspurgeon-tod/volume-3/psalm-71.md

 **Verse 8.**

-1\.What? filled with what?—murmurings? doubts? fears?
+1\.
+What? filled with what?—murmurings? doubts? fears?
 No!
 Praise.
 My own?—of men?
 No. *Thy praise*. *Thy honour*.

-2\.When? *All the day.*
+2\.
+When? *All the day.*

 (a) The whole day.